Primaire inhoud van de pagina

 An ordinary CBC extract is sufficient

 For certain countries, no additional legalisation or Apostille is required.
-These are Denmark, Germany, France, Ireland, Italy and Latvia.
+These are Denmark, Germany, France, Ireland, Italy, Latvia and Estonia.
 If you want to do business in one of these countries, an ordinary CBC extract is sufficient.

 An ordinary CBC extract is not sufficient